Home » Main Dish Recipes » Eggplant Involtini

 • Firstly, wash the eggplant, cut off the tops, and slice lengthwise into about ¼ inch (6mm) slices.
 I get about 8-10 slices per eggplant.
 Peel before slicing if desired.

-• Place a large tablespoon of prepared filling onto a slice of grilled eggplant.
+• Place a large tablespoon of prepared filling onto a slice of cooked eggplant.
 Roll up and arrange into a baking dish.
 This is a recipe that can easily be adjusted according to how many guests you have.

 • Combine tomato passata with extra virgin olive oil and salt.